Legal Advice for DUI Expungement — 69 results

 While a DUI conviction on your record may not exactly ruin your life, it definitely will affect you adversely for a very long time.
 Anything that requires a background check, like applying... more

 Written by attorney Barney B. Gibbs, about 1 year ago.

 If you have ever wished that you could just get that DUI off of your record, then youre in luck.
 Due to Californias expungement (expunction) laws, you may be able to clear or seal your... more

-Written by attorney Alan Brinkmeier, almost 3 years ago.
+Written by attorney Alan Brinkmeier, about 3 years ago.

 Illinois law does not let a person formally clear a criminal conviction of DUI from a record.
 Arrested for DUI Not Convicted Illinois DUI case and DUI arrest may be expunged if a person is... more